-To restore Floreana Island’s ecosystem by removing invasive species in order to protect the island’s rare and endangered plants and animals and benefit the local community.
+PROJECT MISSION To restore Floreana Island’s ecosystem by removing invasive species in order to protect the island’s rare and endangered plants and animals and benefit the local community.

-Livelihoods of Floreana residents are improved and native species are once again thriving on Floreana Island, providing pride, enjoyment and economic benefits to Galapagueños, Ecuadorians, and international visitors.
+PROJECT VISION Livelihoods of Floreana residents are improved and native species are once again thriving on Floreana Island, providing pride, enjoyment and economic benefits to Galapagueños, Ecuadorians, and international visitors.

-A suite of invasive species threaten native plants and animals through predation and competition for resources.
+THE PROBLEM A suite of invasive species threaten native plants and animals through predation and competition for resources.
 The Critically Endangered Floreana Mockingbird can no longer breed on Floreana Island due to feral cats and invasive rats, and is currently restricted to two small, nearby islets, Champion and Gardner Islands.

-With support from The Leona M. and Harry B. Helmsley Charitable Trust, Island Conservation is working with the island community, Floreana Parish Council, Galápagos National Park Directorate, Galápagos Biosecurity Agency of the Ministry of Environment, and the Ministry of Agriculture to plan and implement our shared vision of reviving Floreana’s natural island ecosystem by removing feral cats, rats, and mice.
+THE SOLUTION With support from The Leona M. and Harry B. Helmsley Charitable Trust, Island Conservation is working with the island community, Floreana Parish Council, Galápagos National Park Directorate, Galápagos Biosecurity Agency of the Ministry of Environment, and the Ministry of Agriculture to plan and implement our shared vision of reviving Floreana’s natural island ecosystem by removing feral cats, rats, and mice.

 Karl has a PhD from the University of Queensland, Australia.
 As part of his doctoral work, he developed advanced procedures for Judas goats, involving sterilization, pregnancy termination, and hormone therapy, which he applied to increase the effectiveness of Judas goats in large-scale campaigns he was managing in the Galápagos Islands.
 Karl has more than fifteen years of island restoration experience and has served as field manager of the world’s two largest island restoration projects on Isabela and Santiago Islands.
 He is experienced in planning, budgeting, and implementing large-scale projects and leveraging technology to increase their cost-efficiency.
 Advanced restoration expertise combined with his management skills make him invaluable in island conservation projects.